What is a Topical Map? And Why You Need One

 That’s the start to building topical maps, the very foundation of topical authority in SEO.

 Main topics represent the broadest level of content organization.
-Think of them as the primary pillars of your website.
+Think of them as the primary pillars of your website that establish the foundational subjects your site will be known for.
 They often correspond directly to the main categories you would see in a site’s navigation menu.

 Choosing the right main topics is the first step in defining the scope of your expertise.
-For example, for a website about smart homes, the main topics would be high-level categories like:
+For example, for a website about smart homes, the main topics could be:

 • Smart Security Systems